cherianmpaul/windows-app/README.md

 The app communicates to the database using REST.
 The REST is a single page php file that can be plugged into any database.
 The REST API is created from the core of [php-crud-api](https://github.com/mevdschee/php-crud-api/blob/master/extras/core.php).

 If you want you can run this application on your local host.
 You'll need MySQL and Php.
-Just run the MySQL script in data/mysql_data.7z file.
-It will create the database and load the demo data.
+Just run the MySQL script in data/mysql_data.7z file on the SQL server and it will create the database and load the demo data.

 You are free to download and use/modify the code the way you want.